 It doesn’t matter if you’re grilling, frying, roasting or baking chicken; you can finish the dish with a light coating of Voodoo Sauce, or serve the sauce tableside so your guests can make their plate as saucy as they like.

-Glazing Fish Voodoo Sauce may be a tad bit agressive for mild fish like flounder or grouper; but more assertively flavored fish like mahimahi, swordfish, mackerel, salmon or tuna will benefit from the sweet & spicy tang of our Voodoo Sauce.
+Voodoo Sauce may be a tad bit aggressive for mild fish like flounder or grouper; but more assertively flavored fish like mahimahi, swordfish, mackerel, salmon or tuna will benefit from the sweet & spicy tang of our Voodoo Sauce.
 Just drizzle some sauce over the fish after cooking.

 1.25 fluid ounces Absolut Peppar